mpdavis/vinz/README.md

 ### Checking out the code

-Checking out the code pulls it down to your machine.
-Remember where you check the code out to, as that is where you will be editing the code.
-Exactly how you check out the code depends on what operating system you are using.
+We need to check out the code and get it on your machine locally.
+Make sure you keep track of where you check out the code so that you can make changes to it.

+#### Windows

 If you are on Windows, I would recommend [GitHub for Windows](http://windows.github.com/)

+#### OS X

+    git clone git@github.com:mpdavis/vinz.git

 ### Starting VM